datavinny/datavinny/README.md

 ## Hi!
-I'm Davi Freitas aka Data.
+I'm Davi Freitas.

 ## About Me
 * I'm currently in a full-stack web developer course at Trybe.

-* As a hobby like to create comics and games.
+* As a hobby I like to create comics and games.
 <!---
 ## My Portfolio
 * You can access [my portfolio with this link](https://datavinny.github.io/).